Kurt Cobain: Health and addiction

 Cobain's heroin use began to affect Nirvana's Nevermind tour.
-During a 1992 photoshoot with Michael Lavine, he fell asleep several times, having used heroin beforehand.
+During a 1992 photoshoot with Michael Lavine, before their first Saturday Night Live performance on January 11, he fell asleep several times, having used heroin beforehand.
 Cobain told biographer Michael Azerrad: "They're not going to be able to tell me to stop.
 So I really didn't care.
 Obviously to them it was like practicing witchcraft or something.
 They didn't know anything about it so they thought that any second, I was going to die."

 The morning after the band's performance on Saturday Night Live in 1992, Cobain experienced his first near-death overdose after injecting heroin; Love resuscitated him.

+On May 2, 1993 Cobain overdosed at his home in Seattle and Love called the paramedics.
+He was taken to Harborview Medical Center, but was discharged the same day.

 Prior to a performance at the New Music Seminar in New York City on July 23, 1993, Cobain suffered another overdose.
 Rather than calling for an ambulance, Love injected Cobain with naloxone to resuscitate him.
 Cobain proceeded to perform with Nirvana, giving the public no indication that anything had happened.

+By March 1994, Love had "seen Kurt close to death from heroin overdoses on more than a dozen occasions," according to Cross.